 Binding to opiate receptors in the CNS alters perception and response to pain which causes generalized CNS depression.
 Produces antipyresis and binds to opiate receptors in the CNS, altering perception and response to pain.

 Indications and Clinical Use:

-Acetaminophen and codeine combined is used for < 72 hours to relieve moderate to severe pain in the postpartum period following vaginal and/or operative delivery.
+Acetaminophen and codeine combined may be prescribed by midwives for up to 72 hours postpartum to relieve moderate to severe pain in the postpartum period following vaginal and/or operative delivery.